Special Circumstances

 Overrides only apply to one academic year.
 Students must reapply each academic year they would like to request an override.

-Financial aid eligibility is determined by the Free Application for Federal Student Aid (FAFSA) which currently requires using prior-prior year’s financial information to estimate a household’s current circumstances.
-The Financial Aid Office recognizes that households can experience changes that are not reflected in their financial information from 2 years prior.
+Financial aid eligibility is determined by the Free Application for Federal Student Aid (FAFSA).
+The FAFSA currently requires using prior-prior year’s financial information to estimate a household’s current circumstances.
+However, the Financial Aid Office recognizes that households can experience changes that are not reflected in their financial information from two years prior.

-Financial Aid Administrators are allowed to make professional judgment decisions for special or unusual family or student circumstances.
-A professional judgment considers your unique circumstances in order to get a more accurate assessment of the current amount of money your family can contribute toward your education, known as your Expected Family Contribution (EFC).
-Financial Aid administrators have the authority to compensate for special circumstances on a case-by-case basis with adequate documentation allowing adjustments to FAFSA data elements affecting the student’s EFC or Cost of Attendance (COA).
+• Professional Judgment (PJ): Financial Aid Administrators have the authority to make decisions based on special or unusual family or student circumstances.
+PJ allows them to consider your unique situation to get a more accurate assessment of the current amount of money your family can contribute toward your education (known as your Expected Family Contribution or EFC).

-When special circumstances occur, it is possible to re-evaluate a student’s financial aid eligibility based on their current circumstance through the Professional Judgement (PJ) process.
-All Professional Judgement applications must include a completed Special Circumstances Form, a detailed letter explaining your special circumstance and supporting documentation.
+• Re-Evaluation: When special circumstances occur during the academic year, it is possible to re-evaluate a student’s financial aid eligibility through the Professional Judgment (PJ) process.
+This involves submitting a completed Special Circumstances Form, along with a detailed letter explaining your special circumstance and supporting documentation

 Non-applicable Circumstances